 After the coronavirus pandemic forced everyone's plans to change in 2020, sports fans will once again have a packed sports calendar this 4th of July.
-All 30 MLB teams will be playing, and the WNBA will be playing the Commissioner's Cup, among other events.
+All but two MLB teams will be playing, the WNBA has a prime-time game, and, of course, there's the Nathan's Famous Hot Dog Eating Contest, among other events.
 Sports ranging from baseball to tennis to auto racing have been a staple of Independence Day through the years and have produced many thrilling events.
 Here are five of the most memorable sports moments on our nation's birthday.
 (Note: The events are listed chronologically.)

 Jack Johnson vs. James J. Jeffries (1910)